bahrus/custom-enhancements/README.md

 2. But should a custom enhancement author choose a name that happens to coincide with one of the attribute names of another author's custom element, which seems quite likely to happen frequently, it still leaves the messy situation that the custom element's attribute gets improperly flagged as an enhancement.
 3. However, it could be argued, depending on how smoothly working with scoped registry proves to be in this context, that such catastrophes could be averted using the scoped registry.
 This proposal provides out-of-the-box support for renaming any and all the attributes associated with an enhancement.
 So maybe it shouldn't be required, and may seem silly for developers working in a closed environment, with enhancements they have no interest in publishing for general consumption.
 But even so, I think it would be quite useful for the platform to at a minimum provide for a key prefix that developers can use to help avoid having to be always on the watch out for such collisions (which might not become immediately apparent until some user discovers it in production).

-#  When should the spawn and/or do mount operations be supported by the platform?
+#  When should the spawn and/or do operations be supported by the platform?

-## Spawning/referencing methods of the enhancements property
+## Spawning/referencing methods of the enh property

-Unlike dataset, the enhancements property, added to the Element prototype, would have several methods available, making it easy for developers / frameworks to reference, and even spawning enhancements imperatively (without the need for attributes), for example during template instantiation (or later).
+Unlike dataset, the enh property, added to the Element prototype, would have several methods available, making it easy for developers / frameworks to reference, and even spawning enhancements imperatively (without the need for attributes), for example during template instantiation (or later).

 ```JavaScript
 // use this if "spawn" points to an already imported class